arumoy-shome/dotfiles/README.md

 system.
 I do this manually using Homebrew.

 + git: my preferred vcs
++ emacs: preferred editor of choice
-+ vim: my preferred editor; used to be emacs for a while.
++ vim: on days I relapse, I use vim for a while...
-+ bash: my preferred shell; used to be zsh
++ zsh: preferred shell of choice
++ bash: backup shell; I keep the config around for remote servers
 + pandoc: file format conversion cli; plays a cental role in my information management & publication system
 + stow: symlink management cli; required to manage files in this repo